emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  grain and water mixed to achieve first rest temperature
 	-  after rest, heat applied to raise to next target
 	-  between 2 and 5 step rests, but there is always at least one proper saccharification rest
+-  Mashing at different temperatures will influence the composition of the wort and the character of the beer by working on different constituents of the malt
+-  proteases break down at one temp, amylases that convert starch to glucose work at another
+-  Multiple temperatures also help with under-modified malts

+# Sugar
+-  a small carbohydrate, the building block for longer molecules like starch
+-  Glucose ($C_6H_{12}O_6$) is an example

+# Tannin
+-  a polyphenol noted for the flavor it contributes to wine, tea, and sometimes beer
+-  in red wine and strong tea, it adds an astringent flavor
+-  in beer, "drying" mouthfeel and astringency at high levels
+-  first taste of a beverage high in tannins may give a "mouth coating" impression

 # Top Cropping
 -  also known as skimming